 EGT 370 Financial Aspects of Engineering Projects (2) F. Principles of engineering decision making process, including simple and compound interest calculations, equivalence, present worth, uniform annual cost, rate of return, depreciation, equipment replacement, and competing projects.
-Prerequisite: MAT 116.
+Prerequisite: MAT116.

 EGT 450 Independent Research/Project (3-4) F, Sp.
 Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisite: Completion of the major-minor declaration in engineering technology, a minimum of a 2.5 GPA in the major field, and departmental approval.
+Prerequisite: Declared Engineering Technology major, a minimum of 2.5 GPA in major field, and department chairperson's approval.

 EGT 490 Engineering Technology Internship (1-4) F, Sp, Su.
 Intended for advanced students working full-time or part-time for a company in a job related to their major, which reinforces and extends knowledge and skills.
 Requires periodic progress reports, supervisor evaluation and a formal final report addressing the experience and the educational benefits derived.
 May be repeated for a maximum of 4 credit hours.
-Prerequisite: Junior or Senior standing with a declared Engineering Technology major, minimum 2.5 GPA, and approval by the department chairperson.
+Prerequisite: Junior or Senior standing, declared Engineering Technology major, a minimum of 2.5 GPA in major field, and department chairperson's approval.